rails/rails/guides/source/upgrading_ruby_on_rails.md

 connections throughout your application.
 If you need to exempt certain endpoints from redirection, you can use `config.ssl_options` to configure that behavior.

-### Purpose in signed or encrypted cookie is now embedded in the cookies values
+### Purpose in signed or encrypted cookie is now embedded within cookies

-To improve security, Rails now embeds the purpose information in encrypted or signed cookies value.
+To improve security, Rails embeds the purpose information in encrypted or signed cookies value.
-Rails can now thwart attacks that attempt to copy signed/encrypted value of a cookie and use it as the value of another cookie.
+Rails can then thwart attacks that attempt to copy the signed/encrypted value of a cookie and use it as the value of another cookie.

 This new embed information make those cookies incompatible with versions of Rails older than 6.0.

-If you require your cookies to be read by 5.2 and older, or you are still validating your 6.0 deploy and want to allow you to rollback set `Rails.application.config.action_dispatch.use_cookies_with_metadata` to `false`.
+If you require your cookies to be read by Rails 5.2 and older, or you are still validating your 6.0 deploy and want to be able to rollback set `Rails.application.config.action_dispatch.use_cookies_with_metadata` to `false`.

-### ActionCable javascript API Changes
+### Action Cable JavaScript API Changes

-The ActionCable javascript package has been converted from CoffeeScript to ES2015, and we now publish the source code in the npm distribution.
+The Action Cable JavaScript package has been converted from CoffeeScript to ES2015, and we now publish the source code in the NPM distribution.

-This change includes some breaking changes to optional parts of the ActionCable javascript API:
+This release includes some breaking changes to optional parts of the Action Cable JavaScript API:

 - Configuration of the WebSocket adapter and logger adapter have been moved from properties of `ActionCable` to properties of `ActionCable.adapters`.
-  If you are currently configuring these adapters you will need to make these changes when upgrading:
+  If you are configuring these adapters you will need to make these changes:

   ```diff
   -    ActionCable.WebSocket = MyWebSocket